RajBarmon0/C-Programming-Projects/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 ## Projects 3

-## To determine if a triangle is valid based on its side lengths, you need to check if the sum of any two sides is greater than the third side.
-This is known as the triangle inequality theorem
+<h1>To determine if a triangle is valid based on its side lengths, you need to check if the sum of any two sides is greater than the third side.
+This is known as the triangle inequality theorem</h1>

 **Explanation:**
 1. Function isValidTriangle: